15 Professional Email Subject Line Ideas

 2. Personalization

 Never underestimate the power of personalization when composing a professional email subject line.
 Nobody wants to feel like just another entry on an automated marketing list – we all want to be recognized for the individual we are.
-When you use email marketing automation software, it’s very easy to personalize the emails you send out to include the recipient’s first name and add that little bit of connection that gets your email opened.
+When you use email marketing automation software, it’s very easy to personalize the emails you send out to include the recipient’s first name and add that little connection that gets your email opened.

 email marketing example